onera/Cassiopee/Converter/doc/source/Internal.rst

     If node is not found, then p is None.
     This in an expansive routine.
 Prefer top-down tree traversal, if possible.
+    Exists also as getParentOfNode1, getParentOfNode2, with search limited to one or two levels from t.
+In this case, t must be a standard pyTree node.

     :param t:  higher node
     :type  t:  pyTree node